tbending/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 The possible values are defined in the lightcone_map_types array in ``lightcone_map_types.h``.
 See :ref:`lightcone_adding_outputs_label` if you'd like to add a new map type.

+* Whether to smooth gas particles in the maps: ``smooth``

+This should be 1 to enable smoothing, or 0 otherwise.

 The following shows a full set of light cone parameters:

 .. code:: YAML